google/disapproved-ads-auditor/README.md

 Bowling is a python command-line tool that can run in one of the following modes:
 * “Audit Only Mode”- export the relevant ads without deleting them;
 * “Audit + Remove Mode” - export and delete the relevant ads.
-There are a few output files (see here) which are saved locally under the “output” folder and optionally on BigQuery as well (“google_3_strikes” dataset).
+There are a few output files (see here) which are saved locally under the “output” folder and optionally on BigQuery as well (“dissaproved_ads_auditor” dataset).

 ![Diagram of The tool's functionality](./src/AdsReviewerTool.png)